 Southern Child & Family Psychology provides a range of specialist assessments including:

-Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder characterised by impairments in social interaction and communication, combined with behavioural difficulties such as repetitive or stereotyped behaviour, obsessions/fixations, odd motor mannerisms, rigidity and difficulty with change, and sensory sensitivities.
+Autism is characterised by marked differences in social interaction and communication style, combined with behavioural traits such as repetitive or stereotyped behaviour, intense interests, unusual motor mannerisms, difficulty with change, and sensory sensitivities.

-The process of diagnosing ASD is a complex one, involving a multidisciplinary team of paediatrician, psychologist, and speech pathologist as a minimum.
-Sometimes other professionals such as occupational therapists are also involved.
+The process of diagnosing Autism is a complex one, generally involving a multidisciplinary team of paediatrician, psychologist, and speech pathologist.
+Sometimes other professionals such as a psychiatrist or occupational therapist are also involved.

-At Southern Child & Family Psychology, we have a good working relationship with many local paediatricians and speech pathologists, facilitating a thorough and collaborative team approach to ASD assessment.
+At Southern Child & Family Psychology, we have a consultant paediatrician, Dr Martin Tuszynski, a child and adolescent psychiatrist, Dr James Meyer-Grieve, and a paediatric clinical neuropsychologist, Dr Michelle Lindsay-Dawe, whom our psychologists can consult and work together with.
+We also have a good working relationship with many local paediatricians and speech pathologists, facilitating a thorough and collaborative team approach to Autism assessment.

 In younger children, developmental assessments can assist with determining which part of a child's development is on-track and which areas may need intervention.

-This can be particularly important when diagnoses such as Global Developmental Delay, Language Disorder, or Autism Spectrum Disorder are being considered.
+This can be particularly important when diagnoses such as Global Developmental Delay, Language Disorder, or Autism are being considered.

 At Southern Child & Family Psychology, we use the WPPSI-IV.